-This trial was conducted and reported following the CONSORT-SPI 2018 checklist46.
+This trial was conducted and reported following the CONSORT-SPI 2018 checklist [45].
 This trial was preregistered with clinicaltrials.gov (NCT04655196, registration date: 07/12/2020), conducted in accordance with the declaration of Helsinki, and has been approved by the Cantonal Ethics Committee Bern (CEC; ID: 202-01298).
-Moreover, we published a study protocol47.
+Moreover, we published a study protocol [46].
 Informed consent was obtained from all subjects before participating in the study.

-Participants and procedure
+Participants and Procedure

-To be included in the study, individuals had to be at least 18 years old, score 18 or higher on the UCLA Loneliness Scale-9 item version (UCLA-9), have sufficient knowledge of German, have access to the Internet and an Internet-enabled device, and provide a signed consent form and a contact person in case of emergency.
+To be included in the study, individuals had to be at least 18 years old, score 18 or higher on the UCLA Loneliness Scale - 9 item version (UCLA-9), have sufficient knowledge of German, have access to the Internet and an Internet-enabled device, and provide a signed consent form and a contact person in case of emergency.
 Individuals with current severe depressive symptoms, a lifetime diagnosis of psychotic or bipolar disorder, fulfilling the criteria for a current severe substance use disorder, or reporting acute suicidal plans were excluded from the study.
-Depressive symptoms were assessed with the PHQ-9, and the other exclusion criteria were evaluated with the diagnostic interview (Mini-DIPS-Open Access48).
+Depressive symptoms were assessed with the PHQ-9, and the other exclusion criteria were evaluated with the diagnostic interview [Mini-DIPS-Open Access; 47].
 All study participants were allowed to use additional therapeutic services and medication.

-Between May 17, 2021, and July 31, 2022, we recruited 243 participants from the general population in German-speaking countries.
+Between May 17, 2021, and July 31, 2022, were recruited 243 participants from the general population in German-speaking countries.
 Participants were recruited via social media, articles/interviews in newspapers, radio interviews, newsletters, google-ads, the study website, and the website listing ongoing studies from our research hub.
-After registering on the study website and returning a signed informed consent via email or post, interested participants received an email link to the baseline assessment.
-Trained and supervised master- and doctoral students conducted diagnostic interviews (Mini-DIPS-Open Access48) via telephone with all participants who completed the baseline assessment to assess diagnoses relevant to exclusion from the study.
-After the diagnostic interview, eligible participants were automatically block-wise randomized with Qualtrics49 to either the two intervention conditions (Internet-based self-help program with human guidance or automated messages) or the waitlist control group.
+After registering on the study website and returning a signed informed consent, interested participants received an email link to the baseline assessment.
+Trained and supervised master- and doctoral students conducted diagnostic interviews [Mini-DIPS-Open Access; 47] with all participants who completed the baseline assessment to assess diagnoses relevant to exclusion from the study.
+After the diagnostic interview, eligible participants were automatically block-wise randomized with Qualtrics [48] to either the two intervention conditions (Internet-based self-help program with human guidance or automated messages) or the waitlist control group.
 After the group allocation, participants in the intervention conditions had access to all modules of the Internet-based self-help program.
 In addition to the baseline assessment, all participants were asked to complete further assessments at 10 weeks (post) after the randomization.
 After completing the post-assessment, the waitlist control group received access to the intervention in a self-guided format.
 After randomization, participants and coaches delivering guidance were not blinded concerning the corresponding group allocation.
 Participants were not compensated for partaking in the trial.
-There was no face-to-face contact between participants and the study team throughout the study period.
-All communication took place via email, telephone, or via the message function within the self-help platform.